raygj/terraform-content/enterprise/workspace-repo-strategies/readme.md

 ### Workspace-Rep Organization: Three Approaches

 - Multiple Workspaces per Repo
-  - A single repo attached to multiple workspaces is the simplest best-practice approach
+  - A single repo attached to multiple workspaces is the simplest, most-used approach
 - Branches
   - For organizations that prefer long-running branches, we recommend creating a branch for each environment
 - Directories